PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 Once there was a notion of "American Dream" on the land of free anyone could make it.
 It had a nation building aspect whether you consider the conquering the west of the states for the first time or a 1950's home in the suburbs: a car, wife, kids, picket fences and drive-ins.
 All of these gave the middle class (or the rising middle class) a reason to strive for the whatever small scraps on the table after corporate and politics did their thing.

+A similar thing once presented itself.
+Let's call it "Turkish Dream" for similarity.

+It wasn't for anyone or everyone, latter was catered towards an established base of strivers: a so called middle class that obtained their status via education.

 Bütün bunları bir şaka veya uzak gelecekten gelen yankılar olarak değerlendirmek isteyenlere söyleyecek bir şeyim yok. Şimdiye kadar katlanmak zorunda kaldıklarınızı düşünün,

 Hey you!